MarkWarneke/markwarneke.github.io/_posts/2021-01-31-Configure-Log-Analytics-Kubernetes-LogManagement-Settings-To-Save-Cost.md

 Following the official documentation on [configure agent data collection for Azure Monitor for containers](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-agent-config) we find that a `ConfigMap` is provided [container-azm-ms-agentconfig.yaml](https://raw.githubusercontent.com/microsoft/Docker-Provider/ci_prod/kubernetes/container-azm-ms-agentconfig.yaml).

-{% gist f246afdeb63435feff52846b847868ef %}

-To apply this save the gist as `container-azm-ms-agentconfig.yaml` and apply it using `kubectl apply -f container-azm-ms-agentconfig.yaml`.
+To apply the default configuration save the file as `container-azm-ms-agentconfig.yaml` and apply it using `kubectl apply -f container-azm-ms-agentconfig.yaml`.
+[The complete `ConfigMap` is displayed below](#gist).

 # Exclude Namespaces